THE TOP RATED WORDPRESS SECURITY AND FIREWALL PLUGIN

-“All In One WP Security & Firewall” è un software open source.
+“All-In-One Security (AIOS) – Security and Firewall” è un software open source.
 Le persone che hanno contribuito allo sviluppo di questo plugin sono indicate di seguito.Collaboratori

-“All In One WP Security & Firewall” è stato tradotto in 12 lingue.
+“All-In-One Security (AIOS) – Security and Firewall” è stato tradotto in 12 lingue.
 Grazie ai traduttori per i loro contributi.

 Ti interessa lo sviluppo?